What does it mean to be Intersex?

 Do intersex people need medical treatment?

 Normally after the birth of a child the doctor will fill out the sex of the baby on their birth cert and are given the option of either male or female.
-They normally makes this judgement from looking at the babies genitals and where a babies genitals are ambiguous (neither a traditional penis or vulva) doctors have made a choice, of male or female.
+They normally makes this judgement from looking at the babies genitals and where a babies genitals are ambiguous (neither a traditional penis or vulva) doctors make a choice between male or female.

-Intersex children have been at risk for medically unnecessary interventions and surgeries without their consent in order to make their bodies conform to societal definitions of gender.
+Intersex children have been at risk of medically unnecessary interventions and surgeries without their consent in order to make their bodies conform to societal definitions of gender.
 These surgeries can cause irreversible harm to a person’s reproductive and sexual organs.
-Surgical treatment for intersex conditions can be motivated by the desire to "normalise" the child.
 Parents of intersex children are often given misinformation about the necessity for “correctional” surgery on their child even though being intersex will not impact their health negatively.

 There is a growing awareness among practitioners that surgeries on intersex children should be postponed until the child can decide for themselves.
 Treatments that aim to alter the sex characteristics of a child artificially towards female or male are a violation of the child’s right to physical autonomy and bodily integrity.